 V.A.IX.
 OPERATIONS CREW

-1. A permanent crew of four members per term will be hired to assist the Operations Team with maintaining and improving the condition of our units and central office.
+1. A permanent crew of three members per term will be hired to assist the Operations Team with maintaining and improving the condition of our units and central office.
 Specifically by assisting with responsibilities outlined in V.A.V.4, V.A.VII and V.A.VIII.2.d above, preparing units for seismic retrofit and capital improvement projects, and deep cleaning and upkeep of the central office.

 2. Operations Crew members will be hired and managed by the Operations Assistant.

 3. The Operations Assistant is responsible for ensuring crew members receive proper training to successfully complete their job duties.

 4. All supplies and equipment needed for crew members to successfully complete assigned tasks will be managed and provided by the Operations Supervisor.
 [Last updated 3/19/2020] [Category:Policy|Habitability]